 Agoraphobia treatment usually includes both psychotherapy and medication.
 It may take some time, but treatment can help you get better.

-Also known as talk therapy or psychological counseling, psychotherapy involves working with a therapist to reduce your anxiety symptoms.
+Psychotherapy involves working with a therapist to set goals and learn practical skills to reduce your anxiety symptoms.
 Cognitive behavioral therapy is one of the most effective forms of psychotherapy for anxiety disorders, including agoraphobia.

-Generally a short-term treatment, cognitive behavioral therapy focuses on teaching you specific skills to gradually return to the activities you've avoided because of anxiety.
-Through this process, your symptoms improve as you build upon your initial success.
+Generally a short-term treatment, cognitive behavioral therapy focuses on teaching you specific skills to better tolerate anxiety, directly challenge your worries and gradually return to the activities you've avoided because of anxiety.
+Through this process, your symptoms improve as you build on your initial success.

 You can learn: